Coral Browne: Career

 While touring the Soviet Union in a Shakespeare Memorial Theatre (later the Royal Shakespeare Company) production of Hamlet in 1958, she met the spy Guy Burgess.
 This meeting became the basis of Alan Bennett's script for the television movie An Englishman Abroad (1983) in which Browne played herself, apparently including some of her conversations with Burgess.
 Burgess, who had found solace in his exile by continually playing the music of Jack Buchanan, asked Browne if she had known Buchanan.
 "I suppose so", the actress replied, "we nearly got married".
 On the BFI TV 100, a list compiled in 2000 by the British Film Institute (BFI), chosen by a poll of industry professionals, to determine what were the greatest British television programmes of any genre ever to have been screened, An Englishman Abroad was listed at No. 30.

 Her other notable film of this period, Dreamchild (1986) concerned the author Lewis Carroll.
 In the film, Browne gave an affecting account of the later life of Alice Liddell who had inspired the tale Alice's Adventures in Wonderland.

 Browne was portrayed by Prunella Scales on stage in Alan Bennett's adaptation of his play An Englishman Abroad entitled Single Spies.
 Penelope Wilton took the role of Browne in the BBC radio adaptation of the original film.
 In a televised documentary Caviar to the General broadcast on UK Channel 4 in 1990, shortly before her death, Coral Browne humorously described her reaction to seeing the stage version of An Englishman Abroad, particularly expressing her irritation at the costumes.
-She recalled that when she made the film version, the costume designer went to great lengths to find out what she wore at the time the story is set, but when she saw the stage costumes she exclaimed: "I nearly died.
-Fake fur and hats that wouldn't have come out of a grab bag at the Sally Army on Boxing Day.
-I was mortified.
-If the play ever comes to Broadway, I shall go armed with three lawyers and sue.
-I consider it a defamation".
+She recalled that when she made the film version, the costume designer went to great lengths to find out what she wore at the time the story is set, but when she saw the stage costumes she exclaimed: "I fainted.
+The prospect of my appearing in a fake fur whatever it was, and hats that wouldn't have come out of a grab bag after Christmas at the Salvation Army...
+I was incensed... and I mean... and if the play ever comes to New York I shall go there with three lawyers... because I consider it a defamation."
 In 2018, an Australian stage play Coral Browne - This F***ing Lady was staged by Maureen Sherlock starring Genevieve Mooy as Browne.
-Subsequently, Amanda Muggleton took on the part of Browne in later productions of the play.
+Amanda Muggleton took on the part of Browne in later productions of the play.